A Fully-Funded Roth IRA At Age 18 Could Net You 3.5 Million Dollars

 NCN

-This article is part of the MBN Group Writing Project on finances at graduation.
-Be sure to check out the other contributions to this project:
+Be sure to check out the other contributions to this topic:

 Consumerism Commentary – Financial Tips for College Graduates